How To Run a Comprehensive SEO Audit

 Regarding traffic, use Google Analytics or another SEO tool to find all the organic keywords that the site ranks in positions 5 to 10.
 These words represent a high potential for increasing traffic.
 Boosting a keyword from position 5 to 3 can double a click-through rate.
 Moving to number 1 can increase CTR by seven times.

 Step 5 – Get Your Backlinks Working

 Link building campaigns continue to increase future search traffic from Google.
-Inbound links to your site, a.k.a. link popularity has much more influence with Google rankings than on page SEO.
+Inbound links to your site, a.k.a. link popularity have much more influence on Google rankings than on-page SEO.
 Therefore, checking the quality of backlinks and improving them are essential tasks for improving rankings and traffic.

 According to AHREFS, having a quality URL backlink has ten times more correlation with Google Rankings as having the right keywords in the page title.